 About Gabe Crane

-Gabriel Sodetani Crane is a spiritual teacher dedicated to seeding a new planetary culture.
-A Masters student in the East-West Psychology program at the California Institute of Integral Studies, Gabriel is a Yuan Gong (Qigong) Teacher and Yuan Ming Medicine Therapist, trained in the teachings of Ren Xue and the lineage of Yuan Tze.
+Gabriel Sodetani Crane is a writer, teacher, facilitator, healer, and guide.
+A graduate of the East-West Psychology Masters program at the California Institute of Integral Studies, Gabriel is also a Yuan Gong (Qigong) Teacher and Yuan Ming Medicine Therapist, trained in the teachings of Ren Xue and the lineage of Yuan Tze.
 Significantly influenced by psychedelic transformations and extensive time in nature, his spiritual background also includes immersion within Judaism and Kabbalah, Buddhism and Daoism, the wisdom of shamanic and nature-based wisdom cultures, and transpersonal, participatory psychology.
-Gabriel has been trained in Hakomi, trauma therapy, addiction and recovery, eco-therapy, interpersonal neurobiology, the 8-Shields model, and spiritual counseling.
+Gabriel has been trained in Hakomi, Processwork, trauma therapy, addiction and recovery, eco-therapy, and spiritual counseling.
 He has worked as a wilderness trail guide and for an ayahuasca retreat center in Peru, and been published on a range of topics.
 He holds a BA in Creative Writing from the University of Pennsylvania and is working on a forthcoming novel.

 A Personal Journey: The Weaving of Broken Wings

 Sometime near the end of high school, I started to go mute.

 Before this happened, I was a prolific performer and writer, and a youth poetry slam champion.
 I routinely won spoken word competitions, performed in front of hundreds of people, and twice represented the Bay Area at the National Youth Poetry Slam.
 I had a debut album and chapbook, had produced two of my own plays, and was told by everyone that I had a bright future ahead.